JindongGu/Contrastive-LRP/README.md

 # Contrastive_LRP

-This is a pytorch implemention of the following work Contrastive layerwise relevance propagation (CLRP):
+## This is a pytorch implemention of the following work Contrastive layerwise relevance propagation (CLRP):
+Requirements: numpy 1.14.2; python 3.6.4; pytorch 1.1.0;

 The code creates CLRP saliency maps to explain individual classification on VGG16 model.

-Version: numpy 1.14.2; python 3.6.4; pytorch 1.1.0;
+'''
+python main.py
+'''

 If this repo is helpful for you, please cite our work.
+'''
 @inproceedings{gu2018understanding,
   title={Understanding individual decisions of cnns via contrastive backpropagation}, author={Gu, Jindong and Yang, Yinchong and Tresp, Volker},